 The consequences of drowsy driving

-The consequences of drowsy driving can be quite severe.
+The consequences of drowsy driving can be pretty severe.
 Assuming you survive your accident, you could still walk away with significant injuries that could require months or even years of medical care.
-Drivers can suffer from long-lasting cognitive or physical impairments that can impact their performance and physical health.
+You could also suffer from long-lasting cognitive or physical impairments that can impact your performance and physical health.

 In an August 2016 report, the Governors Highway Safety Association (GHSA) estimates that the annual societal cost of drowsy driving is $109 billion.
-However, the study notes that property damages are not included within this cost.
+Additionally, the study notes that property damages are not even included in this cost.

 Drowsy driving laws by state

-In 2021, there are just two states — New Jersey and Arkansas — that have written legislation that expressly acknowledges drowsy driving.
-These laws come into effect when there is either an injury or fatality that stems from a drowsy driver.
+In 2021, just two states — New Jersey and Arkansas — have written legislation that expressly acknowledges drowsy driving.
+These drowsy driving laws come into effect when an injury or fatality stems from a drowsy driver.

-Under New Jersey Statutes §2C:11-5, drowsy driving is considered the same as reckless driving.
-Any person who operates a motor vehicle with less than 24 hours of sleep is charged within the same class as an intoxicated driver.
-It sends a clear message to drivers that drowsy driving is a serious risk to be taken seriously, just like drunk driving.
+Under New Jersey’s statute, drowsy driving is considered the same as reckless driving.
+Any person who operates a motor vehicle with less than 24 hours of sleep is charged in the same class as an intoxicated driver.
+The law sends a clear message to drivers that the effects of drowsy driving should be taken seriously, just like drunk driving.

 |New Jersey||2C: 11-5(a)